davepinch/pinchy.cc/content/topics/places/cities/united-states/washington/skagit-county/sedro-woolley/en.wikipedia.org.md

   - Skagit River (Wikipedia)
   - Washington State Route 9 (Wikipedia)
   - Washington State Route 20 (Wikipedia)
+downstream on the Skagit River: Burlington, Washington (Wikipedia)
 excerpt: >-
   **Sedro-Woolley** is a city in [Skagit County](/en.wikipedia.org/wiki/Skagit_County,_Washington), [Washington](/en.wikipedia.org/wiki/Washington_(state)), [United States](/en.wikipedia.org/wiki/United_States).
 It is part of the Mount Vernon–Anacortes, Washington Metropolitan Statistical Area and had a population of 12,421 at the 2020 census.
 The city is home to North Cascades National Park. northbound on state route 9: Acme, Washington (Wikipedia)